 I start by researching the culture before I go, and then I tend to mix it up.

 I try to be myself whenever I can, but where the situation demands it, I act in a culturally appropriate way.
-This is made a lot easier by my own background: born in Paris, brought up in Spain, studied in Canada, lived in Switzerland, had a Turkish father - this jumble of religions and cultures has helped make me adaptable.
-The Canadian in me shows up on time, while the Spaniard and Turk in me have a far more elastic notion of time.
+This is made a lot easier by my own background: born in Paris, brought up in Spain, studied in Canada, lived in Switzerland and France, had a Turkish father - this jumble of religions and cultures has helped make me adaptable.
+The Canadian in me shows up on time, the Spaniard in me kisses everyone in sight, and the Turk in me invites people I don't even know to visit.

 What about you?
 How do you feel about cultural etiquette and adapting to the culture you are visiting?
 I'd love to hear in the comments below.